Code-Institute-Submissions/my-second-milestone-project-1/README.md

 c) No more guesses remaining!
 The number was _.
 This is an end-of-game message when the player is unable to guess the mystery<br>
    number.
 The game can be restarted by refreshing the page.<br>
 d) Yes, its _!
 It took you _ guess(es).
 Again, this is an end-of-game message except that the player has guessed the<br>
+   mystery number correctly.<br>
-   mystery number correctly.
-The game can be played again by refreshing the page.<br>
+e) The game can be played again by clicking New Game button.<br>

 # Table of Contents
 1. [User Experience](#user-experience)